Marcodeg/ScrollStackKit/README.md

 **Importing MagazineLayout**

-At the top of the file where you'd like to use ScrollStackView, import ScrollStackKit.
+At the top of the file where you'd like to use ScrollStackKit, import MagazineLayout.

 ```swift
 import ScrollStackKit
 ```
-Then you need to instantiate a `ScrollStackView`, you can do it placinig it into a xib or by code:
+Then you need to instantiate a `ScrollStackView`, you can do it by placing it into a xib or by code:

 ```swift
 let scrollStack = ScrollStackView()